svjack/CogKit/README.md

-# CogModel
+# CogKit

-## Updates

-- 2025-mm-DD, release and open source cogmodel.

 ## Introduction

-**CogModels** is an open-source initiative by Zhipu AI that provides a user-friendly interface, enabling researchers and developers to access and manipulate the Cog family of models， you can check [here](docs/05-Model%20Card.md) to view support models.
+**CogKit** is an open-source initiative by Zhipu AI that provides a user-friendly interface, enabling researchers and developers to access and manipulate the Cog family of models， you can check [here](docs/05-Model%20Card.md) to view support models.
 The project aims to streamline the application of Cog models across multimodal generation tasks such as **text-to-image (t2i)**, **text-to-video (t2v)**, **image-to-video (i2v)**.
-It should be noted that utilization of CogModels and associated Cog models must adhere to relevant legal frameworks and ethical guidelines to ensure responsible and ethical implementation.
+It should be noted that utilization of CogKit and associated Cog models must adhere to relevant legal frameworks and ethical guidelines to ensure responsible and ethical implementation.

 ## Features
 - Multiple models: CogVideoX, CogVideoX1.5, Cogview3, Cogview4, etc.